Pollution in the United States: The Toxic 100

 Common offenders of environmental discrimination are corporations that build environmentally hazardous sites.
 These are typically waste processing facilities, energy companies such as coal plants, chemical plants, and manufacturers who use specific chemicals known to be hazardous to both the environment and/or human health.
 Other industries known for being responsible for negatively impacting the United States include transportation and energy mining and drilling.
 A list called The Toxic 100 is maintained by the Political Economy Research Institute (PERI), an institute at the university off Massachusetts Amherst, of the United States' top polluters.
 PERI uses a formula: Emissions (millions of pounds) x Toxicity x Population Exposure.
-Population is measured by its proximity to nearby residents, as well as, prevailing winds and height of smokestacks.
+Population is measured by its proximity to nearby residents, as well as, prevailing winds and the height of smokestacks.
 The data on chemical releases come from the U.S. Environmental Protection Agency's Toxics Release Inventory (TRI).